 We do not consider this report a duplicate, as the initial ticket was closed and would not have been fixed without the new report.

-Severities within our platform only reflect the severity in regard to the security impact of a certain behaviour and may not directly reflect the internal prioritisation.
+Severities within our platform only reflect the severity regarding the security impact of a certain behavior and may not directly reflect the internal prioritization.
 As new threats emerge, we will continue to update this standard.